-We noted instances at the Middle School and Elementary School where the same people are responsible for several or all of the following: collecting cash, preparing the deposit, writing checks, signing checks, performing bank reconciliations, and maintaining accounting records.
+At the Elementary School, it was noted that the principal both writes and signs checks.
 These duties are incompatible and increase the risk of errors and irregularities occurring, and going undetected.

-In addition, it was noted that the High School principal provides oversight to the student activity bookkeeper and also serves as an advisor for the Principal's Fund.
+At the Middle School, it was noted that the principal does not review turnovers prepared by the bookkeeper for deposit with the Town Treasurer.
+Department head oversight should be increased.
+At the High School, it was noted that the principal provides oversight to the student activity bookkeeper and also serves as an advisor for the Principal's Fund.
 Therefore, occasionally the principal requests funds and also signs the related checks.
 Having advisors separate from bookkeeping functions decreases the risk of errors and irregularities occurring within the individual activity, and going undetected.
 The High School may be able to eliminate this risk by eliminating the Principal's Fund, as suggested in finding #5 below.